PombertLab/3DFI/README.md

 sudo env KEY_MODELLER=$LICENSE rpm -Uvh $MODELLER
 ```

+##### Structural homology tools
+##### Foldseek
+Foldseek is installed automatically with [setup_3DFI.pl](https://github.com/PombertLab/3DFI/blob/master/setup_3DFI.pl).
+It can also be installed from the [Foldseek](https://github.com/steineggerlab/foldseek) Github page.

-##### The CCP4 package
+##### GESAMT
-The [CCP4](https://www.ccp4.ac.uk/) package can be installed by following the prompts from its graphical user interface.
+GESAMT is distributed with the [CCP4](https://www.ccp4.ac.uk/) package, which can be installed by following the prompts from its graphical user interface.
 The gesamt program required by 3DFI will be located inside the bin subdirectory, which should be added to the **$PATH** environment variable.

 ```Bash
 export CCP4=/opt/xtal/CCP4/ccp4-7.1/bin/